What is Phytotherapy?

 - Curcumin has been well studied in laboratory studies and shows positive effects, and mechanisms of action for anti-tumor effects are well described.
 Curcumin is also a component of the Fenbendazole Protocol).

-What does phytotherapy treat?
+What does Phytotherapy Treat?

 People have traditionally employed phytotherapy to treat many acute and chronic health issues.
 Cancer, musculoskeletal discomfort, memory loss, and autoimmune illnesses are just a few examples.

-Risks of these therapies
+Risks of Phytotherapy

 Plant- or herb-based remedies may be hazardous and cause illness; they may also contain harmful chemicals like heavy metals or germs.
 Plant- or herb-based therapies may: